kaihendry/dabase.com/content/blog/aws-secrets-store.md

 1. This is best practice for storing secrets.
 2. It can also keep public values, which is useful operationally.
 3. Encourages granular access.
 4. Use the description field to describe where that secret comes from!
+(Instead of stuffing the secret into a Secrets Manager JSON)
 5. Strings are versioned / auditable.
 6. Secrets cost money, parameters do not.
 But parameters are throttled.